The First Confessor: The Legend of Magda Searus

-The First Confessor: The Legend of Magda Searus is Terry Goodkind's 15th novel.
-The book is set centuries prior to the main Sword of Truth series.
-It is the first book that is self-published by Terry Goodkind.
-Apart from 300 individually-numbered copies of a Limited Collector's Edition it was originally exclusively available as E-book and Audiobook.
-As of July 2015, it was published by TOR Fantasy in hardcover format, and is now available in stores.
-A paperback version was year later, also by TOR.
+The First Confessor: The Legend of Magda Searus is the fifteenth novel in Terry Goodkind's epic fantasy series The Sword of Truth, set centuries prior to the events of the main storyline.
+It is the first book that was self-published by the author.
+Apart from 300 individually-numbered copies of a Limited Collector's Edition, it was originally exclusively available as E-book and Audiobook.
+Since July 2015, it was published by Tor Fantasy in hardcover format.
+A paperback version was released a year later by the same publisher.

 Publication

 The novel was the first one self-published by Goodkind in only digital versions.
 Available in multiple digital formats, the novel quickly became popular topping Amazon's bestsellers list.

 After outing a fan who distributed illegal versions of the novel on his Facebook page, Goodkind encouraged his fans to attack the pirate in other forums to discourage other vandalism.
 According to The Guardian, the harassed fan was forced to go underground due to the mob mentality.